BigCircle100/ProcessingThreadClass/readme.md

 Maybe the "process" section has multiple steps and needs to be splitted in order to build a pipeline.
 This part can be customized.

+You are welcomed to share opinions and make suggestions about what I have shown here.
+I am a beginner and looking forward to optimize it.